Some women can be detached from casual sex

 (To explore and increase your own feminine energy, see more here.)

 If you’re wondering how naturally feminine you are, you can take this quick quiz I created here.

 I imagine that good sex with just some man is nothing like good sex with the man who peels you open in trust for him, the man who belongs only to you.
 And you to only him.

 Casual sex seems all fine and good and gives women so much freedom, until they actually do it.
-Read some of the comments on this post to get an idea of how women feel after casual sex.

 As one honest commenter says: “Hooking up works in theory – it’s more exciting, every experience is new, all the first kisses and first touches, but when an activity ends with me alone in my bedroom crying my eyes out because I’ve been charmed, bedded and forgotten about, it cuts to the core.
 I’m in my late 20’s and have only just started to realise there might be some logic in this lifelong commitment thing after all.”

 The reality is that for many women, their biology hasn’t caught up with our current social norms.